-Before reveal post reveal my favorite match of all time, I’m going to dedicate this post to some of the matches that go in my honorable mentions category.
+Before revealing my favorite match of all time, I will dedicate this post to some matches in my honorable mentions category.
 Anyone of these matches could have taken a spot in my top ten.
 Some of them did when I started this journey.
 Some of the matches will speak for themselves, while others will require more explanation.

 Without further ado…

-Magnum TA vs. Tully Blanchard: I Quit Steel Cage Match – Starrcade 1985: A lot of wrestling matches today resemble a dance more than a fight.
+Magnum TA vs. Tully Blanchard: I Quit Steel Cage Match – Starrcade 1985: Many wrestling matches today resemble a dance more than a fight.
 Magnum and Tully exuded utter hatred for one another that may never be duplicated.
-Every punch and kick was thrown with the sheer intention to make the other man say the words “I Quit.”
+Every punch and kick was thrown with the sheer intention of making the other man say the words, “I Quit.”
 Magnum finally won the U.S. Championship after months of Tully escaping by the skin of his teeth.
 Side Note: This match inadvertently exhibits how wrestlers today can’t throw a punch.

 Kenny Omega vs. Hiroshi Tanahashi: 1/4/19: Sometimes, I get so excited about something, the finished product is doomed before it can begin because it can never live up to my impossible expectations.
-Omega vs. Tanahashi is the match I wanted more than any other from the moment I became a fan of the current form of New Japan Pro Wrestling.
+Omega vs. Tanahashi is the match I wanted more than any other from the moment I became a fan of modern New Japan.
 Despite the pre-match drama of Omega’s eventual departure from the company, both wrestlers put on a stellar performance.
 If you played a drinking game of how many times my jaw dropped during this match, your liver would tap out.

 Rey Mysterio Jr. vs. Eddie Guerrero – Halloween Havoc 1997: Many call this the greatest match in WCW history.
-Mysterio put his mask on the line to get a shot at the WCW Cruiserweight title.
+Mysterio put his mask on the line to get one more shot at the cruiserweight title.
 They took high-flying wrestling to the next level and had a great story going into the match.
-Eddie was a bastard of a heel, and Rey exuded the heart of a warrior.
-There was no doubt after this one that Eddie and Rey were two of the best in the business.
-Another match that could have easily made my top ten.
+Guerrero was a bastard of a heel, and Rey exuded the heart of a warrior.
+There was no doubt after this one that both wrestlers were two of the best in the business.

 Dynamite Kid vs. Tiger Mask: New Japan Pro Wrestling 8/5/82 – Tokyo, Japan: Between April 1981 – April 1983, Tom Billington and Satoru Sayama revolutionized the wrestling business with seven innovative matches.
-The emotion and athleticism these two put on display were uncanny and still holds up today.
-The fifth match is considered their best outing and won the Wrestling Observer Match of the Year.
+The emotion and athleticism these two displayed were uncanny and still holds up today.
+The fifth match is considered their best outing, and won the Wrestling Observer Match of the Year.
 However, you can’t go wrong with any of their bouts.

 Hulk Hogan vs. The Ultimate Warrior – WrestleMania VI: This was the wrestling equivalent of Superman versus Batman.
 An epic dream match where no one knew who was going to win.
 Warrior won in a torch-passing moment to capture the world and intercontinental titles.
-It doesn’t hold up too well today as to match quality.
+Some believe the match doesn’t hold up today.
 However, at the time, it was great.

 Maverick Wild vs. Doug Williams: NECW – Somerville, MA 6/22/01: This match occurred on an independent show promoted by New England Championship Wrestling (NECW).
 I attended the event as a networking opportunity when I was breaking into the business.
 Maverick Wild had been the best wrestler in New England, while British grappler Doug Williams earned the same reputation across the pond.
 They wrestled a superb fifteen-minute draw that got better and better with each bump on the canvas.
 The wrestling, ring psychology, and intensity represented everything I wanted to be as a professional wrestler.
 This match will stay with me forever.